20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Cactus and deset vegetation with rocky mountains and colorful clouds in Sabino Canyon

-It is located on the outskirts of Tucson at the base of the Santa Catalina Mountains and is part of Coronado National Forest.
+Sabino Canyon Recreational Area is one of the most popular natural places to visit in southern Arizona.
+It’s located on the outskirts of Tucson at the base of the Santa Catalina Mountains and it’s part of Coronado National Forest.

 13. Saguaro National Park